 If someone in your life is unable to stop drinking or using drugs, you are probably in a lot of pain.
 Addiction is a cunning disease, and those suffering from substance use disorder do not realize just how much they are hurting both themselves and those who care about them the most.

-One of your options is to have an intervention, which is an organized and planned meeting with your loved one so that you can let him or her now your concerns and offer help at an addiction treatment facility.
+One of your options is to have an intervention, which is an organized, planned meeting with your loved one so that you can let him or her know your concerns and offer help at an addiction treatment facility.
 There are many different ways to approach an intervention, but the most commonly used method is called the Johnson Model of intervention.

 What Is the Johnson Model of Intervention?

 The idea of using an intervention to reach an addicted loved one has been around for years, but the methods have changed.
 In the past, and still sometimes today, an intervention could be a brutal event that seeks to shame and humiliate the person with a substance use disorder.
 Not only does this often not result in the person getting help, but it also creates additional feelings of anger and resentment among all involved.